zhang699/ShakeMusicBar/README.md

 mBarView.init();
 ```
-while you want to stop shaking and then stop to specified hight
+While you want to stop shaking and then stop to specified hight
 call `shake` and `stopToHeight` methods.

 ```java